Table of Contents

 What can this amount of calories really look like?

-So if our two runners decide that they don’t want to lose weight and, on the contrary, they want to replenish burned calories, they should have a quality snack after exercise.
+So if our two runners decide that they don’t want to lose weight and, on the contrary, they want to replenish the calories burned back into the body, they should not forget about a quality snack after exercise.

 This snack may look like this: